AdobeDocs/experience-platform.en/help/profile/api/merge-policies.md

 ## Next steps

-Now that you know how to create and configure merge policies for your IMS Organization, you can use them to create audience segments from your [!DNL Real-time Customer Profile] data.
+Now that you know how to create and configure merge policies for your organization, you can use them to adjust the view of customer profiles within Platform and to create audience segments from your [!DNL Real-time Customer Profile] data.
 Please see the [Adobe Experience Platform Segmentation Service documentation](../../segmentation/home.md) to begin defining and working with segments.

 ## Appendix